ShekkarRaee/XpanderFX-2048-Game/README.md

 JavaFX 2048 Game.

 ## How to play?
-The UP(or W), DOWN(or S), RIGHT(or D), and LEFT(or A) keyboard-keys to control tiles in different directions.
+The game's objective is to slide numbered tiles on a grid to combine them to create a tile with the number 2048.

-The scene's arrow buttons can't be use (i'm coding on it) to control tiles.
+Controls :: The UP(or W), DOWN(or S), RIGHT(or D), and LEFT(or A) keyboard-keys to control tiles in different directions.
+But,thhe scene's arrow buttons can't be use (i'm coding on it) to control tiles.

 ## Requirements
 Java 8